pip-services/pip-services-docs/content/en/net/mysql/persistence/identifiable_json_mysql_persistence.md

 ### Description

-The IdentifiableJsonMySqlPersistence class allows you to create persistence components that store data in JSON or JSONB fields and implement a number of CRUD operations over data items with unique ids.
+The IdentifiableJsonMySqlPersistence class allows you to create persistence components that store data in MySQL in JSON or JSONB fields and implement a number of CRUD operations over data items with unique ids.

 Important points